 We are so indoctrinated with the concept that weight loss requires eating less calories, that in the supermarket we often compare brands and choose the one with lowest calorie content.
 Yet this habit could so easily lead to weight gain—instead of the desired weight loss.
-Today I’d like to help you look at calories in more depth.

 How many calories do I need to become slimmer?

-The short answer to this question is, ‘No-on can give you an exact number’.
+The short answer to this question is, ‘No-one can give you an exact number’.
 But the longer answer is that there is some truth in the philosophy of losing weight requires a lower calorie intake, but the over simplified message used by the food manufacturers to promote food sales, is very misleading.

 The fact that no-one can tell you exactly how many calories YOUR body consumes on an average day nor the reduced amount you need to lose weight, may surprise you.
 On food packaging, labels clearly state that an average woman needs 2000 calories a day whilst an average man needs 2500.
 And it’s widely promoted that if you reduce your calorie intake by 500 a day, you will lose weight and this might be true.
 However, this assumes you are average: and there are so many variables, that I’m not sure what this average person looks like.
 How many calories you need each day is determined on the following: